10 reasons to visit Disneyland Paris on a trip to Europe even if you have already visited the Disney parks in Florida and California.

 Eventually they persuaded me and we discovered that Disneyland is a great day trip from Paris – even for North American kids that have visited Disney World or Disneyland numerous times.

-This article may contain affiliate links.
-If you click an affiliate link and make a purchase then Gone with the Family may receive a small commission at no additional cost to you.
+This post may contain affiliate links.
+If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.

 Disneyland Paris, originally known as EuroDisney, opened in a suburb of Paris, France in 1992.
 At the time of opening there was just one theme park, Disneyland Park, which was based on the original Disneyland in California.
 Ten years later, a second park, Walt Disney Studios Park was opened.
 Today the resort area includes the two parks, 7 Disneyland Paris hotels, numerous restaurants and the Disney Village entertainment district.